googleapis/nodejs-tasks/samples/README.md

 export LOCATION_ID=us-central1
 ```

-Create a task, targeted at the `log_payload` endpoint, with a payload specified:
+Running the sample will create a task, targeted at the `log_payload` endpoint, with a payload specified:

 ```
 node createTask.js --project=$PROJECT_ID --queue=$QUEUE_ID --location=$LOCATION_ID --payload=hello